blinkhash/foundation-v1-server/README.md

 ## Introduction

 This portal is an extremely efficient, highly scalable, all-in-one, easy to setup cryptocurrency mining pool written entirely in Node.JS.
 Its main features include a stratum poolserver and reward/payment/share processor.
 The website functionality has been removed as the Blinkhash Mining Pool uses a custom-built front-end design.
+If you want to access the Blinkhash Mining Pool, however, the website is available at https://blinkhash.com.

 Documentation for the API is currently available at https://github.com/blinkhash/blinkhash-documentation.
 The API itself was specifically designed to be self-explanatory while still providing users with standardized JSON-formatted responses.